 Helping us pilot the Charter

-We are asking for permission to contact everyone who downloads it so we can seek your feedback on what was effective about the Charter and how we can further improve it.
+We are asking for permission to contact people who download it so we can seek your feedback on what was effective about the Charter and how we can further improve it.
 How did it inform your thinking and your own individual or your organisation’s practice?

 If you are a survivor and don’t feel safe giving us your email, you can still download the Charter.
 Please use the Contact form on this website to send us your thoughts anonymously.